PrefectHQ/prefect/docs/core/concepts/results.md

 ## Result Handlers

 Result handlers are a more public entity than the `Result` class, as they provide the means to persist the data from an in-memory `Result` object.
 A result handler is a specific implementation of a `read` / `write` interface for handling data.
-The only requirement for a result handler implementation is that the `write` method returns a JSON-compatible object.
-Usually, the `write` method will execute some code that serializes Task data to a storage backend (such the local file system or a cloud storage option like S3) and return a simple JSON structure with metadata only, such as the absolute file path or bucket and key name of that file.
+The only actual requirement for a result handler implementation is that the `write` method returns a JSON-compatible object.

+In general, however, result handler `write` methods are implemented so that they do two things:
+1. serialize the return value of a Task in-memory in the Task State's `Result.value` attribute, and persist it to disk in the result handler's storage backend, and
+2. segregate out a "safe value", usually metadata, about that stored return value in the State's `Result.safe_value` attribute and, for Cloud customers, persist that safe value in the scheduler database

+On the flip side, result handler `read` methods usually access the metadata in an upstream `Result.safe_value` to locate, and then deserialize, the upstream Task's return value that is in storage.

 For example, we can easily imagine different kinds of result handlers:

 - a Google Cloud Storage handler which writes a given piece of data to a Google Cloud Storage bucket, and reads data from that bucket; the `write` method in this instance returns a URI
 - a `LocalResultHandler` that reads / writes data from local file storage; the `write` method in this instance returns an absolute file path